stratisproject/BlockchainProgramming/other_types_of_asset/unit_tests.md

 You can make your own **IColoredTransactionRepository** if you don’t want to depend on a third party service.

-You can find more complex scenarios in [NBitcoin tests](https://github.com/NicolasDorier/NBitcoin/blob/master/NBitcoin.Tests/transaction_tests.cs), and also one of my article “[Build them all](http://www.codeproject.com/Articles/835098/NBitcoin-Build-Them-All)” in codeproject.
+You can find more complex scenarios in [NStratis tests](https://github.com/NicolasDorier/NBitcoin/blob/master/NStratis.Tests/transaction_tests.cs), and also one of my article “[Build them all](http://www.codeproject.com/Articles/835098/NBitcoin-Build-Them-All)” in codeproject.
 (Like multi sig issuance and colored coin swaps.)